jamsch/node-simple-orm/readme.md

 # simple-orm

-A simple ORM for building queries in Node.js.
+A simple ORM for building queries in JavaScript.
 This ORM is largely built around the [Eloquent ORM](https://laravel.com/docs/8.x/eloquent) used by Laravel. **Note: this library currently only outputs SQL to be executed by a MySQL client**.

 ## Warning